Resources Legacy Fund

 How to Apply

 However, RLF also states they "appreciate opportunities to hear new ideas and meet potential partners, even if it's only for future consideration."
-Organizations interested in future collaboration can reach out through their contact page or by phone at (916) 442-5057.
+Organisations interested in future collaboration can reach out through their contact page or by phone at (916) 442-5057.

 - Grant Proposal Worksheet